Art is an authentic reflection of the artist’s mind and spirit,

 Hand-dyed Cotton Fiber Art Quilt.

-Installed on a single stretched canvas.
+Installed on a single

 Margate, New Jersey beach house.

-Recipient of the Architectural Record’s
+The house is a recipient of the Architectural Record’s

 Award for Design Excellence.